 As the cylinder air piston moves from end to end inside the cylinder barrel, so too does the magnetic strip.
 The magnetic field from the magnet on the piston passes through the wall of the cylinder barrel, and can be sensed by equipment mounted on the outside of the barrel.
 This equipment is discussed below.

-This first graphic is a depiction of a simple reed switch inside a protective housing.
+This first graphic depicts a simple reed switch inside a protective housing.

-When the reed switch is installed on the outside of the cylinder barrel, and as the magnet on the piston passes beneath it, the two small reeds inside the switch would be pulled together by magnetic force.
-When they touch, a circuit is made, and a signal is sent to initiate some sort of action.
+The reed switch is installed on the outside of the cylinder barrel.
+As the magnet on the piston inside the air cylinder passes beneath it, the two small reeds inside the switch are pulled together by magnetic force.
+When they touch, a circuit is made, and a signal is sent to initiate an action.
 As the piston on the magnet moves past the reed switch, the reeds spring apart, and the outgoing signal stops.

 Since the distance from the center of the piston to the end of rod tooling is known, the reed switch would be placed on the cylinder barrel in a location that it would be triggered by the passing magnet when the rod end tooling was in the correct location.

-Be careful too to ensure that the barrel material of the cylinder is suitable for transmitting a magnetic signal through it.
-Stainless steel barrels are not suitable for through-the-cylinder-wall transmission of magnetic force for example, and cylinder reed or hall effect proximity switches will not work properly on a stainless steel cylinder barrel.
+Be careful too to ensure that the barrel material of the cylinder is suitable for transmitting a magnetic signal.
+Stainless steel barrels are not suitable for through-the-cylinder-wall transmission of magnetic force.
+As a result, cylinder reed or hall effect proximity switches will not work properly on an air cylinder with a stainless steel cylinder barrel.

-The outgoing signal from the reed switch will not normally be powerful enough to do work, therefore, the signal will usually be sent to a relay in a simple circuit, or to a PLC which can trigger sequential action through relays that can transmit enough electrical power to do work... like energizing a valve solenoid, for example.
+The outgoing signal from the reed switch will not normally be powerful enough to do work.
+Quite often the signal from the proximity switch will be sent to a relay in a simple circuit, or to a PLC which can trigger sequential action through relays that can transmit enough electrical power to do work... like energizing a valve solenoid, for example.

 Of the proximity switches available to the cylinder user, reed switches are normally the lowest cost.